 Community property laws in Texas

 Texas is a Community property state.
-This means that our state adheres to principles related to Community property when it comes to dividing assets, personal property, and real property at the time of someone's death or at the time of divorce.
+This means that our state adheres to principles related to Community property when it comes to dividing assets, personal property, and real property at the time of someone’s death or at the time of divorce.
 There are many nuances to the world of Community property law.
 Lawyers spend a great deal of time learning and then updating their knowledge about Community property because it is an important part of a divorce.
 We will not be able to cover the entirety of Community property law in one blog post.
-However, I would like to share some of the basic tenants of Community property law that may become relevant in your divorce.
+However, I would like to share some of the basic tenets of Community property law that may become relevant in your divorce.

-However, please do not assume that a judge will take all of your property, determine its value, and then divide things perfectly down the middle.
+Do not assume that a judge will take all of your property, determine its value, and then divide things perfectly down the middle.
 That is an unlikely outcome; it is also impractical.
-It will be much more common to imagine putting all of the property you and your spouse own in the middle of the kitchen table and then dividing the property based on your case's many circumstances.
+It will be much more common to imagine putting all of the property you and your spouse own in the middle of the kitchen table and then dividing the property based on your case’s many circumstances.
 Remember, not only do you have the items in your house to divide, but you have a family home, vehicles, retirement funds, and simple checking and savings accounts.

 What role will the circumstances of your case play in how property is divided?